imalitavakoli/learn-css/README.md

       browser window.
 By absolute positioning, the element is positioned relative to its first positioned (not static) ancestor element.

-      As you can see in our example here, the .b element's container is the .box element.
+      As you can see in our example here, the .c element's container is the .box element.
 And .box is positioned by relative...
-So when .b which is the .box child, gets absolute position, it acts just like a fixed positioned element, but not relative to the browser window!
+So when .c which is the .box child, gets absolute position, it acts just like a fixed positioned element, but not relative to the browser window!
 It is relatively positioned to the .box element.